BigSoftVideo/DOTE/dotebase.md

 Note that users of the Free edition of _DOTE_ will only be able to view and delete Transcript Clips that others have made and shared with them.
 They will not be able create nor edit Transcript Clips.
-A purchased license will be necessary.
+An activated license will be necessary.